-Among the lightweight high scoring MOT multi-person trackers, DeepSORT [50] and MOTDT [34] stand out.
+Among the lightweight high-scoring MOT multi-person trackers, DeepSORT [67] and MOTDT [43] stand out.
 Both incorporate a tracking-by-detection paradigm and use a combination of IOU and appearance costs via ReID networks for assignment.
-Assuming detections are precomputed in advance, they could theoretically operate at 120Hz and 60Hz respectively.
-In Sec.
-7 we compare against these trackers and show that while they are capable of tracking in dense scenes with short lived tracks, as in MOT, they are not robust to ID switches when tracking people in frame for longer videos, making them inadequate for our use case.
+Assuming that detections are precomputed in advance, they could theoretically operate at 120 Hz and 60 Hz, respectively.
+In Section 6, we compare against these trackers and show that while they are capable of tracking in dense scenes with short-lived tracks, as in MOT, they are not robust to ID switches when tracking people in frame for longer videos, making them inadequate for our use case.

-While these trackers offer good performance across a wide range of metrics and for different classes of objects, no one tracker satisfies all the requirements of our use case, especially for people tracking.
+While these trackers offer good performance across a wide range of metrics and for different classes of objects, no one tracker satisfies all requirements of our use case, especially for people tracking.

-2.4 Informed Automatic Drone Cinematography
+2.3 Automatic Drone Cinematography